mtermoul/garage-sale/article/article.md

 ```

-You start by specifying the name of your app, and the icons that can be used for you app shortcut.
+You start by specifying the name of your app, and the icons that can be used for your app shortcut.
 As PWA application the mobile device browser will ask the user if they want to install your app once they visit your site for the first time.
 If yes, then a shortcut will be added to the mobile device home screen.
-It's also worth noting as a part of this app setup, you need to create icons with diferrent sizes that can be used for different mobile device.
+It's also worth noting as a part of this app setup, you need to create icons with different sizes that can be used for different mobile device.
 For me I had to define the following icons:

 ```